fancompute/workshop-invdesign/README.md

 **Note:** you will want to download the distribution for a 3.X version of Python (e.g. 3.6 or 3.7).

 By default, the Anaconda distribution includes many of the python packages that we require for this workshop.
-However, there are a few additional packages we will need to manually install, as described in the next sections of this guide.
+However, there are a few additional packages we will need to install manually, as described in the next sections of this guide.

 ## Installing HIPS autograd

 [HIPS autograd](https://github.com/HIPS/autograd) is an automatic differentiation framework with a Numpy-like API.
-We rely autograd for flexible gradient computation in our inverse design studies.
+We rely on autograd for flexible gradient computation in our inverse design studies.
 To install autograd, execute the following command in your conda environment:

     pip install autograd

 ## Installing pymkl

 pymkl provides an interface to the [PARDISO](https://www.pardiso-project.org/) sparse solver which we use to accelerate our simulations.
-We have observed approximately a 10X speed up in certain cases compared to the standard SciPy sparse linear solver routine.
+We have observed approximately a 10X speed up in certain cases compared to the standard SciPy sparse linear solver routines.
 To install pymkl, execute the following command in your conda environment:

     pip install pymkl